Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Related Works

 \subsection{Oracle Character Generation}

-Oracle character generation can be roughly categorized into two main categories: direct and indirect.
-The former~\cite{li2021mix,li2023towards,han2020accv,zhao2022accv} focuses on generating data within the same domain, while the latter~\cite{wang2022tip,huang2022acm} is designed to synthesize data by translating oracle characters from the handprinted domain to the scanned domain.
-Within the direct approach, various works~\cite{li2021mix,li2023towards} generated features in the latent space to augment minority classes via mixup strategies and GANs.
-Furthermore, Han et al.~\cite{han2020accv} and Zhao et al.~\cite{zhao2022accv} augmented oracle few-shot handprinted classes at the pixel level by transforming the stroke vectors of characters.
-In the indirect direction, researchers generated scanned character images with the aid of handprinted data~\cite{wang2022tip,wang2022cyclegan,huang2022acm}.
-For instance, STSN~\cite{wang2022tip} disentangled features, and scanned data can be synthesized by the combination of handprinted structure and scanned texture features.
-AGTGAN~\cite{huang2022acm} translated handprinted data to scanned data by transforming glyphs and transferring textures.
-However, most approaches are based on GANs, facing challenges in meeting specific requirements for detailed controllability and may suffer from mode collapse, unstable training, and pixel artifacts.
+We briefly introduce two main categories of oracle character generation methods: direct and indirect.
+Direct methods~\cite{li2021mix,li2023towards,han2020accv,zhao2022accv} focuses on generating data within the same domain.
+For example, various works~\cite{li2021mix,li2023towards} generated new features for minority classes in the latent space via mixup strategies and GANs, ultimately improving the classification accuracy of minority oracle character classes.
+Furthermore, Han et al.~\cite{han2020accv} and Zhao et al.~\cite{zhao2022accv} focused on few-shot learning of handprinted data and augmented few-shot classes at the pixel level by transforming the stroke vectors of characters.
+In contrast, indirect methods synthesize data by translating oracle characters from the handprinted domain to the scanned domain.
+For instance, STSN~\cite{wang2022tip} decomposed oracle characters into structure and texture features, then scanned data can be synthesized by a combination of handprinted structure features and scanned texture features.
+Similarly, AGTGAN~\cite{huang2022acm} translated handprinted data to scanned data by transforming glyphs and transferring textures.
+However, most of these approaches are based on GANs, which face challenges in meeting specific requirements for detailed controllability.
+In addition, without careful training, they probably suffer from mode collapse, unstable training, and pixel artifacts~\cite{karras2020gandata,rangwani2022ganlongtail}.